Skip to content

 2 min read

-"Waiting 107 years": where does this expression come from?
+“Wait 107 years”: where does this expression come from?

-Origin and Meaning of a Famous French Expression
+Origin and meaning of a famous French expression

-Notre-Dame de Paris: 107 Years of Work
+Notre-Dame de Paris: 107 years of work

-The goal was clear: build a vast, majestic cathedral capable of welcoming an ever-growing crowd.
-The work spanned over a century and was finally completed in 1270.
+The objective is therefore clear: to build a vast, majestic cathedral capable of accommodating an ever-growing crowd.

 • Total duration: 107 years.

-• An excessively long wait
+• an excessively long wait

-• A situation that drags on forever
+• a situation that is dragging on

 Share